MoreloNetwork/Morelo-GUI/README.md

 4) Run Morelo-GUI.
 5) Follow steps in application to create or open existing wallet.

-### Prerequisites
+### Pre Requirements

-If you want run Morelo_GUI script by self or you using other OS than windows you need that things:
+If you want run Morelo GUI script by self or you using other OS than windows you need that things:

 * [Python 3.x](https://www.python.org/downloads/)